 With the Capital One Venture card, your miles are worth 1 cent each.
-And because you earn 2 Venture miles on all purchases, you’re essentially earning 2 cents toward travel for every $1 you spend.
+And because you earn 2 Venture miles per dollar on all purchases, you’re essentially earning 2 cents toward travel for every dollar you spend.

 You can use your miles for nearly any travel purchase, like taxi rides, hotels, room service, and free flights.

-Natalie likes her Capital One Venture card because she doesn’t have to worry about blackout dates and she earns miles and points for her flight or hotel!
+Many readers like the Capital One Venture card because you don’t have to worry about blackout dates and you’ll earn miles and points for flights or hotels.

-But she can also book airfare, hotels, and rental cars through the Chase travel portal by redeeming points she earns with Chase Sapphire Preferred card.
+But you can also book airfare, hotels, and rental cars through the Chase travel portal by redeeming points you earn with Chase Sapphire Preferred card.
 Chase Sapphire Preferred cardholders get 1.25 cents per point worth of value when booking paid travel through the Chase Travel portal.
-This is a better deal than the 1 cent per mile she gets with the Capital One Venture card.
+This is a better deal than the 1 cent per mile you get with the Capital One Venture card.